camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 ## Modify a process instance

+There are two main reasons to modify a process instance in Play

-If your process is stuck, you can continue testing by skipping over elements.
-For instance, rather than waiting for a 24-hour timer event to elapse, you can manually advance the active token from the timer event to the next flow node.
+1. Skip Elements: If your process is stuck, you can continue testing by skipping over elements.
+For instance, rather than waiting for a 24-hour timer event to elapse or resolving an incident, you can manually advance the active token from the timer event to the next flow node.
+2. Faster Prototyping: Rather than completing the entire process, you can skip over unnecessary sections of a large diagram to debug the changes you just made
    There are three ways to modify your process instance:

 - Select the flow node where you'd like to initiate a new token, then choose 'Add' from the modification dropdown.
 - Select the flow node where you'd like to cancel active tokens, then choose 'Cancel' from the modification dropdown.
 - Select the flow node from which you'd like to move active tokens, then choose 'Move' from the modification dropdown.
 Afterward, you'll be able to select a target flow node to which the tokens will be relocated.

+Unlike in [Operate](/components/operate/userguide/process-instance-modification.md), these changes are applied immediately.
+If you need to change variables while modifying a process, you can use the Variables panel to set them separately.

 ![modify process instance](img/play-modifications.png)